wix/react-native-navigation/docs/styling-the-tab-bar.md

     tabBarButtonColor: '#ffffff',
     tabBarSelectedButtonColor: '#63d7cc',
     tabBarTranslucent: false,
-    tabFontFamily: 'Avenir-Medium.ttf'  // for asset file or use existing font family name },
+    tabFontFamily: 'Avenir-Medium.ttf',  // for asset file or use existing font family name
+    disableIconTint: true, // optional, by default the tab icons colors are overridden and tinted to tabBarButtonColor, set to true to keep the original icons colors
+    disableSelectedIconTint: true // optional, by default the selected tab icon color is overridden and tinted to tabBarSelectedButtonColor, set to true to keep the original icon color
+  },
 ...
 }